 Many people are aware that investing in real estate can be extremely lucrative.
 In fact, many Americans built financial empires by investing in real estate.
 To highlight just how significant the impact has been, Andrew Carnegie, the business tycoon, famously said: “90 percent of all millionaires become so through owning real estate.”
 That is a fairly bold statement to make but is true for many people.
 For anyone looking to create or scale your real estate business, these are some habits of some of the most successful and profitable property investors.

-A successful property investor always treats his or her real estate investments like a business.
+A successful property investor knows to always treat real estate investments like a business.
 Therefore a good business plan is essential.
 Some aspects of a business plan include a compilation of short and long-term goals, a spreadsheet illustrating the proposed budget per property, a timeline showing the completion of goals, as well as profit expectations.
 Having a strategy outlined on paper helps an investor stay organized, on track, and adaptable should any unexpected events occur.

 As with any investment, there come risks.
-Potential real estate investment risks include property value decline, interest rate increases, tenant damages, natural disasters, fire damage, difficulties finding good tenants, etc. By educating yourself on the risks involved, you can strategize appropriately and have a plan that can mitigate those risks as much as possible.
+Potential real estate investment risks include property value decline, interest rate increases, tenant damages, natural disasters, fire damage, difficulties finding good tenants, etc. Educate yourself on the risks involved, so you can strategize appropriately and have a plan that can mitigate those risks as much as possible.

 Networking within the real estate industry helps build valuable relationships.
 While networking with other property investors, property managers, clients, contractors, and the like, it’s important to represent yourself professionally and build a positive and respectful reputation.
-By being honest about your goals and business objectives, you can meet other professionals who can help you:
+By being honest about your goals and business objectives, you can meet other professionals who can help.
+For instance: